Tuluá: Climate

 Located just three degrees north of the equator, Tuluá has a tropical rainforest climate (Af in the Köppen climate classification).
 It has hot, sunny days usually in the high 20s and low 30s, punctuated by intense storms.
 Night temperatures are on average in the high teens.
 A lot of different vegetables and fruit are grown in Tuluá.

 Crime

 Tuluá has high crime rates.
 The surge in murders is allegedly due to rivaling paramilitary gangs Los Urabeños and Los Rastrojos fighting for control of the city's lucrative drug trade.
 In 2022, over 50 people were killed by a prison riot.

 Education

 The University of Valle has a branch campus in Tuluá.
 The main campus is based in Cali, the department's capital.
 UCEVA (the Central University of Valle del Cauca) has its main campus in the city.

 Transportation

 The closest airport is Cali's international airport—which in fact is in Palmira—Alfonso Bonilla Aragón International Airport (CLO) or Palmaseca.
-Nine airlines provide service for the airport, including American Airlines, AeroRepública and Avianca, Colombia's largest airline.
+Sixteen airlines provide service for the airport, including American Airlines, Avianca (Colombia's largest airline and flag carrier) and Avianca Cargp.
 Tuluá also has a regional airport, Heriberto Gíl Martínez Airport (ULQ).